ohalloranjm/tatterpig/backend/backend-api.md

 - `dataType` (string): Data type of the label, one of `number`, `string`, or `boolean`
 - `createdAt` (string): ISO-8601 timestamp of the label's creation
 - `updatedAt` (string): ISO-8601 timestamp of the most recent update to any of the labels's fields except `SheetLabels`
-- `SheetLabels` (array of objects): All sheets this label has been associated with, plus the value in each case
+- `SheetLabels` (array of objects): All sheets this label has been associated with, plus the label's value and index for each sheet
-  - `sheetId` (integer): Database identifier of the label
+  - `sheetId` (integer): Database identifier of the sheet
   - `name` (string): Title of the sheet, 50 or fewer characters
   - `description` (string or null): Optional description of the sheet, 2000 or fewer characters
   - `public` (boolean): Whether the sheet is visible to users other than the sheet owner